 I arrived in Bolivia by bus from Puno, Peru.
-The day was cloudy at the border and occasionally it rained as I waited for my passport to be stamped so I could enter the country.
+The day was cloudy at the border, and occasionally it rained as I waited for my passport to be stamped so I could enter the country.

-Honestly, Bolivia has incredible landscapes that are not taken advantage of at all touristically, with the exception of Titicaca lake and Salar de Uyuni.
 People in cities are not too used to tourism and are usually quite short.
 Some people think they are unfriendly, but I disagree.
-What happens is that here you notice more, especially if you come from Peru where most people are very nice and friendly.

-In cities, there is usually a lot of contrast between the center and the periphery, at least in the cities that I have visited.
-The city I didn’t like at all was La Paz, I’ll tell you about it later, but besides this detail, Bolivia is a very interesting country and I think it deserves a visit.
-In this article, I will tell you about my 12-day itinerary.
+The city I didn’t like at all was La Paz; I’ll tell you about it later, but besides this detail, Bolivia is a very interesting country, and I think it deserves a visit.

-Map Itinerary
+Bolivia Map Itinerary

-In addition to the islands, the village of Copacabana is quite picturesque and has some interesting things to see such as the Basilica of Our Lady of Candelaria, the Via Crucis, and the markets.
+In addition to the islands, the village of Copacabana is quite picturesque and has some interesting things to see, such as the Basilica of Our Lady of Candelaria, the Via Crucis, and the markets.

 La Paz

-As I mentioned earlier, I didn’t like it.
+As I mentioned earlier, I wouldn’t say I liked it.
 I don’t know if it was because I arrived from a few quiet and peaceful days and I introduced this attitude with chaos, some pretty unfriendly people, the altitude, or the tiredness of the trip altogether, nevertheless as soon as I got to La Paz, I wanted to leave.
-In another post, I will tell you about my experience in more detail.

 Now we continue with the itinerary of the trip to Bolivia.